 The University of Victoria Engineering Students’ Society currently supports 17 official engineering clubs on campus, and encourages students to join as many as they are able.
 Engineering clubs are a great way to apply your knowledge, develop new skills and meet new people.
 Experience gained through engineering clubs is often the most valuable asset on a student’s resume.

 Can’t find anything you like?
 Start your own!
 If you can demonstrate that students are involved and passionate about your club, you can receive funding from the ESS.
 Contact the ESS President (firstname.lastname@example.org) and VP Student Life (email@example.com) for more information on starting a club and receiving club funding.

-AUVIC is an interdisciplinary student-run group that designs and builds a autonomous submersible robots to compete in the international RoboSub competition.
-The purpose of AUVic is to provide students with hands-on exposure to underwater technology and embedded systems.
-Every aspect of the robot must be designed, built and tested by the team, giving students the opportunity to apply their theoretical knowledge to solve real world challenges.
-The competition is an obstacle course involving object and colour recognition, firing torpedoes at targets, dropping weights into bins, picking up and transporting objects, and detecting sonar pingers.
+AUVIC is an interdisciplinary student-run group that designs and builds an autonomous submersible robot to compete in the international RoboSub competition.
+The primary purpose of AUVIC is to provide students with hands-on exposure to underwater technology and embedded systems.
+Every aspect of the robot must be designed, created and tested by the team, giving students the opportunity to apply their theoretical knowledge in order to solve real world challenges.
+The competition itself is an obstacle course with challenges such as object and colour recognition, firing torpedos at targets, dropping markers into bins, picking up and transporting objects, and detecting sonar pingers.